top of page

 O-2/P-1S

 These visa classifications are for essential support personnel such as accompanying musicians, musical and/or production assistants, and tour managers.
-Evidence must be submitted to prove the past working relationship with the primary visa holder and the support person's unique qualifications to perform the supporting duties.
+Evidence must be submitted to prove the past working relationship with the primary visa holder for at least 1 year and the support person's unique qualifications to perform the supporting duties.
 These classifications should match the validity period of the primary visa holder.

 © 2022 by Artist Visa Services LLC.